Abhilash-Ponnachan/nginxsetup/readme.md

 Now that we have a way to generate signed `JWT` we shall embellish our **reverse-proxy** to enforce "validation" for some requests.
 So in this case we will validate that if there is request coming to any `/api/` paths then it should have valid `JWT` signed by us.
 To achieve this we need to add a new 'path' (or `loaction`) block in our `conf.d/default.conf`for our **reverse-proxy**.

-Since we want to match all paths beginning with `/api/*` we will use the _directory match pattern_ (I found this article describes with examples the various patterns for `NGINX` `location` directive very well https://www.digitalocean.com/community/tutorials/nginx-location-directive).
+Since we want to match all paths beginning with `/api/*` we will use the _directory match pattern_ (I found this article from `Digita Ocean` describes with examples the various patterns for `NGINX` `location` directive very well [[nginx location directive]](#6)).

 The next thing we require to _authenticate_ a request is to be able to intercept it, examine it and then conditionally reject it, or pass it on.
 In `NGINX` the simplest way to achieve this is using the `auth_request` directive.
 We have setup the target of the `auth_request` to be an `internal` location (subrequest) that just executes some `njs` code (the `auth.validate` function).
 If the function returns with a `200` response then it is considered success and the control passes on to the next directive (`proxy_pass`), else it fails and returns back to the client with the appropriate error.
-This module (and directive) is commonly used for _authentication sub requests_, and a lot of details and examples can be found in these documentations (https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/, https://developer.okta.com/blog/2018/08/28/nginx-auth-request, http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+This module (and directive) is commonly used for _authentication sub requests_, and a lot of details and examples can be found in these documentations ([[nginx auth_request]](#7)).

 With the new 'path' (`location`) added for _authentication_, our `default.conf` should look like.